atulrukmangad/poc/README.md

 # Chatbot with Python Named Entity Recognition

-This project is a chatbot that uses Python Named Entity Recognition (NER) to get basic information from a customer and then send that information to an API to generate an insurance offer.
+This POC is a chatbot that uses Python Named Entity Recognition (NER) to get basic information from a customer and then send that information to an API to generate an insurance offer.

 ## Requirements